Convention of Patriots for Justice and Peace

 The Convention of Patriots for Justice and Peace (CPJP) is a rebel group in the Central African Republic (CAR), which was involved in fighting in the Central African Republic Bush War starting in 2004.

-On June 12, 2011, the CPJP signed a ceasefire with the government of CAR.
+On June 12, 2011, the CPJP signed a ceasefire agreement with the government of CAR.

 Later, however, the CPJP joined the Séléka alliance which overthrew president François Bozizé in March 2013.

 2012 peace agreement

-On August 25, 2012 the CPJP, represented by Abdoulaye Hissène, signed a peace agreement with the government following up on the 2011 ceasefire.
+On August 25, 2012, the CPJP, represented by Abdoulaye Hissène, signed a peace agreement with the government following up on the 2011 ceasefire.

 Fundamental CPJP

 A faction of the CPJP rejected the peace agreement and split off under the leadership of Hassan Al Habib.
 It goes by the name of "Fundamental CPJP".
-On September 15 the group attacked the towns of Sibut, Damara and Dekoa, which was the beginning of the 2012 Central African Republic rebellion.
+On September 15, 2012, the group attacked the towns of Sibut, Damara and Dekoa, which was the beginning of the 2012 Central African Republic rebellion.